Robust On-Policy Sampling for Data-Efficient Policy Evaluation in Reinforcement Learning: Empirical Study

-We then explore how different environment settings and evaluation policies can affect the improvement of ROS and ROA to OS.
-In this sub-section, we take the MultiBandit domain as the example for simplicity, while similar experimental results in GridWorld can be found in Appendix~\ref{sec:imp_gw}.
-In particular, we choose $\alpha=1000$ for ROS and $\rho=1.0$ for ROA for the following experiments.
+\looseness=-1 Finally, we evaluate the sensitivity of \ROS{} to hyper-parameter, environment, and policy settings. \ROS{} requires setting a step size, $\alpha$, which controls how much \ROS{} updates the behavior policy away from $\pieval$.
+We show \MSE{} curves for \ROS{} with different step size $\alpha$ on GridWorld and CartPole in Figures~\ref{fig:imp_mb} ($\alpha=0$ corresponds to \OS{}).
+Figure~\ref{fig:alpha_gw} shows that, in GridWorld, \ROS{} with any tested step-size produces lower \MSE{} policy evaluation than \OS{} for any data set size.
+As it collects more data, \ROS{} with larger $\alpha$ enables lower \MSE{} because the norm of $\nabla_\btheta \loss$ decreases as sampling error decreases, and thus a larger $\alpha$ is required to make significant updates.
+A larger $\alpha$ value is also in line with our theoretical results which prescribe $\alpha\rightarrow\infty$.
+However, in CartPole, (Figure~\ref{fig:alpha_cp}), \ROS{} with the largest tested $\alpha$ (1000) diverges and the second largest ($\alpha=100$) requires many steps before it improves upon \OS{}.
+Thus, in domains with continuous state-spaces, more conservative $\alpha$ values may be preferred.

-We first create MultiBandit environments with different randomness by multiplying the means and scales of the reward by different factors.
-OS, ROS and ROA are followed to collect data with $1000\overline{T}$ steps and MC estimation are performed on this data, respectively.
-The relative MSEs are shown in Figure~\ref{fig:imp_env_mb}, we can observe that 1) as the factors for means increase, MC estimation could suffer from larger error for the wrong action proportions and thus higher improvement can be brought by ROS and ROA (lower sampling error); 2) as the factors for scales increase, the environment contains more noise, which makes it harder to make accurate estimations even with low-sampling-error data.
+Our final set of experiments considers how the stochasticity of a domain and entropy of $\pieval$ affect the relative improvement that \ROS{} offers.
+In this sub-section, we study these settings in the Bandit domain for its simplicty; similar experimental results in GridWorld can be found in Appendix~\ref{sec:imp_gw}.
+We choose $\alpha=1000$ for the following experiments.

-To evaluate the improvement for evaluation policies with different randomness, we create parameterized epsilon-greedy policies with epsilon from $0$ to $1$.
-In particular, the epsilon-greedy policy with $0$ epsilon represents the deterministic optimal policy, and that with $1$ epsilon represents the uniformly random policy.
-Complete details about the creation of these policies can be found in Appendix~\ref{sec:eps_policy}.
-We then perform the same policy evaluation as above and present the relative MSEs in Figure~\ref{fig:imp_pie_mb}.
-It can be observed that as the policies contain more stochasticity (with larger epsilon), ROS and ROA generally improve upon OS by a larger margin, except when the policies are close to uniformly random.
+To study domain stochasticity, we first create variants of the Bandit environment by multiplying either the mean or scale of the reward distribution of each action by a varying factor.
+In each experimental trial, we use \ROS{} to collect $1000\overline{T}$ steps for the Monte Carlo estimator and compute the relative \MSE{} compared to the Monte Carlo estimator using \OS{} with the same number of steps.
+Figure~\ref{fig:imp_env_mb} shows that as the factor on the mean increases, \ROS{} provides a greater reduction in \MSE{} as even small amounts of sampling error translate into large \MSE{} when the reward means are large.
+On the other hand, as the scale factor increases, the \MSE{} is dominated by reward noise and the relative benefit of reducing sampling error disappears.